Crompulence/CPL_APP_OPENFOAM/README.md

     ldd /home/USERNAME/codes/CFD/OpenFOAM/openfoam-OpenFOAM-v2112.220610/platforms/linux64GccDPInt32Opt/bin/icoFoam

 Now, you can edit this copy of Pstream in `CPL_APP_OPENFOAM/src/CPLPstream` as needed to ensure the shared CPL paradigm works.
-For your convienance, the following line has already been appended to the bottom of the file `PstreamGlobals.H`:
+The following line must be added as the last decleration line near the bottom of the file `PstreamGlobals.H`:

     extern MPI_Comm CPLRealmComm;

 and then setting CPLRealmComm to be `MPI_COMM_WORLD` for the default case which is nothing to do with coupling.
-Again, for your convience, the file `PstreamGlobals.C` has the following line included at its end:
+The file `PstreamGlobals.C` must now include the following line as the last decleration near the the bottom of the file:

     MPI_Comm Foam::PstreamGlobals::CPLRealmComm = MPI_COMM_WORLD;